ms-jpq/vim.conf-2023/README.md

 ---

-# Incantations for the machine spirits
+# Incantations for the machines

 ![](./tech_preist.gif)